greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-uniform-part-tbl.html.md

 However, if you add the subpartition `canada` to both `mlp_1_prt_21` and `mlp_1_prt_11` the of the original partitioned table, it remains a uniform partitioned table.

-**Note:** Only the constraints on the sets of partitions at a partition level must be the same.
+> **Note** Only the constraints on the sets of partitions at a partition level must be the same.
 The names of the partitions can be different.